 Additional online resources for children under the age of 5:

-Home Safaris by the Cinncinati Zoo – Each day at 3:00 PM EST, they host Home Safaris, a LIVE broadcast where they highlight one of their amazing animals and include and activity parents and children can do at home.
+Home Safaris by the Cinncinati Zoo – Each day at 3:00 PM EST, they host Home Safaris, a LIVE broadcast where they highlight one of their amazing animals and include activities parents and children can do at home.
 Past Home Safari broadcasts are available for view.

 Engagement tip: After you view this, have your child draw the animal he or she just saw!